owodolab/py-graspi/README.md

 ````
 If you have the same test directories as this GitHub Repo you should be able to run the following command line argument to output a 2D 4x3 graph.
 ```
-python graspi_igraph/igraph_testing.py g graspi_igraph/tests/2D-testFile/data_4_3.graphe
+python graspi_igraph/igraph_testing.py -g graspi_igraph/tests/2D-testFile/data_4_3_2.graphe
 ```
 ### _Running with Periodicity:_
-We include the option of running any test case with periodicity turned on.
+We include the option of running any test case with periodicity turned on (only for .txt files).
 This
 is done with an added '-p' parameter.
 This parameter is added first before inputting the test case
 format.